cardano-community/guild-operators/docs/Scripts/cntools-common.md

 Online mode  -  The default mode to use if all keys are available

-Hybrid mode  -  1) Go through steps to build a transaction file
+Hybrid mode  -  1) Go through the steps to build a transaction file
-                2) Copy built tx file to offline computer
+                2) Copy the built tx file to an offline node
-                3) Sign it using 'Sign Tx' with keys on offline computer (CNTools started in offline mode '-o' without node connection)
+                3) Sign it using 'Sign Tx' with keys on offline node (CNTools started in offline mode '-o' without node connection)
-                4) Copy the signed tx file back to online computer and submit using 'Submit Tx'
+                4) Copy the signed tx file back to the online node and submit using 'Submit Tx'

 Selected value: [o] Online